Last updated: July 2, 2021, at 10:21 a.m.

 Learn more at stalbert.ca/facecovers.

 Immediate Temporary Change to Pop Ups and Patios

 At the Council meeting on April 21, 2021, Council approved Bylaw 23/2020, being amendment 18 to Traffic Bylaw 18/2005.
 The amendment extends previously approved changes to Traffic Bylaw 18/2005 that estabished a temporary permitting process enabling businesses to set up minor patios and sidewalk retail pop-ups on City-owned land.
 It also waives related development permit fees for temporary patios in support of businesses operating outdoor patios on private land.

 Learn more about the changes at https://stalbert.ca/city/approvals/oscp/pop-ups-patios/

-Under the current authority of the Chief Administrative Officer as a result of COVID-19, effective immediately, the City is introducing a 24-hour notice of bylaw exemption permit for service delivery of essential services to operate outside the current daytime hours.
-Current daytime hours include Monday to Friday from 7 a.m. to 10 p.m., Saturday 9 a.m. to 11 p.m. and (local time), Sunday and Holidays 9 a.m. to 10 p.m. and (local time).
-This change will mean that deliveries can be made 24 hours per day.
+Under the current authority of the Chief Administrative Officer as a result of COVID-19, the City introduced a 24-hour notice of bylaw exemption permit for service delivery of essential services to operate outside the current daytime hours.
+Current daytime hours include Monday to Friday from 7 a.m. to 10 p.m., Saturday 9 a.m. to 11 p.m., Sunday and Holidays 9 a.m. to 10 p.m.
+This means that deliveries can be made 24 hours per day.
 This measure is being taken to help ensure all essential services and stores can be stocked in a timely manner.
 This change is in effect until further notice.

-To help those returning from out of province or out of country in recreational vehicles (RVs) self-isolate, residents can now apply for a permit to park their RV on the street for up to 20 days.
+To help those returning from out of province or out of country in recreational vehicles (RVs) self-isolate, residents can apply for a permit to park their RV on the street for up to 20 days.
 RV parking permits will only be available from May 1 to Oct 31 (inclusive).